-15. Due diligence actions carried out confirmed the findings of the initial screening by the MMDA and the World Bank that all the three pumping station sites have no residents or informal settlements now living within the project technical footprint.
+- 15. Due diligence actions carried out confirmed the findings of the initial screening by the MMDA and the World Bank that all the three pumping station sites have no residents or informal settlements now living within the project technical footprint.
 The relocation of families in Tripa de Galina PS site in 1977 and in Balut PS site in 1996 is far back in time and beyond the ambit of the project.
-Therefore, it is concluded that the Project has no legacy issues related to land acquisition for these three pumping station sites and no further action will be required from the implementing agency.

-16. It is important to have consistent level of effort in project monitoring to ensure that there will be no changes in the site situations from the time of DDR to protect the Project from any potential involuntary resettlement issues.
+There has been no resettlement for Labasan Pumping Station.
+Therefore, it is concluded that the Project has no legacy issues related to land acquisition for these three pumping station sites and no further action will be required from the implementing agency. - 16.
+It is important to have consistent level of effort in project monitoring to ensure that there will be no changes in the site situations from the time of DDR to protect the Project from any potential involuntary resettlement issues.
+In particular, the Project, through MMDA and the relevant LGUs, will include in its activities regular monitoring of the sites to avoid any encroachment within the technical footprint.